 Case 4: You’re retired or age 70 1/2 and over

 401(k) taxes after retirement get a bit more complicated.
-Once you’re retired or reach age 70 ½, you’ll have to start taking required minimum distributions (RMDs) from your traditional 401(k) or Roth 401(k).
+Once you’re retired or reach age 70 1/2, you’ll have to start taking required minimum distributions (RMDs) from your traditional 401(k) or Roth 401(k).
 In these cases, you’ll have to consult the appropriate IRS distribution worksheets to determine your RMD starting on April 1st of the year after you retire or turn age 70 1/2.

 What is the tax rate on 401(k) withdrawals?
 Withdrawals are taxed as ordinary income.
 They also may incur penalty taxes if you don’t make withdrawals on time.
 It’s very important that you meet your RMDs because you would owe a 50% federal penalty tax on the difference between the amount you withdrew and the amount you should have withdrawn.
 To report that penalty tax, use form 5329 as part of your 401(k) tax return process.

 The bottom line